macjustice/gitlab-presentation/presentation.md

 ---
 # [fit]Demo

+^ Open .gitlab-ci.yml and s3-deploy.sh.
+Walk through the yml, the deploy script, and show how variables are set in the GitLab project outside of version control that can be passed into CI

 ^ Launch Mac Client VM.
 Prestaged with Managed Software Center, [s3-auth](https://github.com/waderobson/s3-auth) middleware script and settings, S3 bucket with R/W IAM user for CI and Read-Only user for Munki.